jundalisay/sp/content/en/research/aristotle/physics/book-8/chapter-06.md

-Since there must always be motion without intermission, there must necessarily be something, one thing or it may be a plurality, that first imparts motion, and this first movent must be unmoved.
+There must always be motion without intermission.
+This means that there must necessarily be something (either one thing or many) that first imparts motion).

+This first movement must be unmoved.

 Now the question whether each of the things that are unmoved but impart motion is eternal is irrelevant to our present argument: